 Variations on Texas Toast Recipes

-For this recipe, I am going to add just a little bit of Parmesan cheese because I like the nutty flavor.
+For this garlic toast recipe, I am going to add just a little bit of Parmesan cheese because it has a nutty flavor.
 You could add Cheddar or Mozzarella, or honestly just about any type of cheese will work well.
-If you do not like garlic, you may want to use a seasoned salt instead.
+If you do not like garlic, you may want to use seasoned salt instead.

 Looking for More Ways to Make Toast?

 - 4 slices Texas Toast

 - Set your oven to broil.
 Soften butter, and bread butter evenly on each side of bread for all four pieces.
 Lightly sprinkle garlic powder over the toast, on both sides.
 Place the buttered bread under the broiler.
 The bread will toast for 1 to 3 minutes.
 The closer the bread is to the broiler the faster it will toast.
 Once the first side is toasted remove it from the oven, flip over the bread to where the untoasted side is up, and add about 1 teaspoon of cheese to each slice of bread.
 Toast the bread until it is light and golden brown.